 There are two key ways to segment by custom errors:

-- From the Segments module: From the main menu, go to ‘Analysis set-up' tab > 'Segments’ to create and save a new segment to be used across other modules.
+- From the Segments capability: From the main menu, go to ‘Analysis set-up' tab > 'Segments’ to create and save a new segment to be used across other modules.

 -